-If you eat processed foods, be sure to read the label carefully.
+If you do eat processed foods, be sure to read the label carefully.
 Many processed foods contain hidden sources of sugar, so be sure to check for terms like “dextrose,” “maltose,” and “corn syrup” on the ingredient list.

 Limit Your Alcohol Intake

-Drinking too much will damage your gut health, but it can also lead to other problems like liver damage and impaired brain function.
+Drinking too much will not only damage your gut health, but it can also lead to other problems like liver damage and impaired brain function.

 Reduce Your Stress Levels

-To reduce stress and promote gut health, try relaxation techniques like yoga, meditation, or deep breathing exercises.
+To reduce stress and promote gut health, try some relaxation techniques like yoga, meditation, or deep breathing exercises.
 You can also try aromatherapy using essential oils like lavender or chamomile.

 Avoid caffeine and blue light from screens at least four hours before bedtime so that you can wind down and relax before sleep.